phimisci/xml2yaml-os/README.md

 # XML2YAML-OS

 # Introduction
-XML2YAML-OS is the open source version of a CLI program initially developed for the journal [Philosophy and the Mind Sciences](https://philosophymindscience.org/).
+This is the XML2YAML-OS version specifically designed for the needs of the journal [Philosophy and the Mind Sciences](https://philosophymindscience.org/).
 XML2YAML-OS transforms OJS XML into a YAML format for later use in the pandoc typesetting workflow.
 The program is written in Python and uses the `lxml` library for XML parsing.
 The program is designed to be used in a Docker container, but can also be used locally.
 The program is part of the [Magic Manuscript Maker Typesetting Workflow](https://github.com/phimisci) of the journal.

-The YAML format in this repository was developed in view of the default template of the [Typesetting-Container-OS](https://github.com/phimisci/typesetting-container-os).
-If you need to parse different attributes or elements from the OJS XML, you can easily adjust the `xml2yaml.py` script to your needs.
+For more information on how to use XML2YAML-OS, please refer to the README.md in the main branch.

 # Installation
 There are two ways to use XML2YAML: locally or in a Docker container.